Yiqing-Gu/Unity-Game-Scripts/README.md

 # Unity-game-script
-This is the repository for past game scripts for Unity games.
+This is the repository for game scripts used in Unity.
+They were a part of my work in projects when I worked in AE mobile.

-All game scripts are based on C# (C sharp).
+All scripts are based on C# (C sharp).

-CoreLogic.cs and Player.cs were used in a same game.
-CoreLogic.cs defined rules about how to eliminate elements in the game.
+CoreLogic.cs is used in a SameGame (a game based on linking and elimination).
+This file was in charge of all phases from the game start to the game end including all necessary logics like how to eliminate elements in the game.

-Movement.cs, Vehicle.cs, and Player.cs served for a 2D racing game.
-Movement.cs read players' key strikes.
-Vehicle.cs defined how vehicles moved in the game (including collisions).
-Player.cs worked for player's status and positions in the game.
+Movement.cs, Vehicle.cs, and Player.cs serves for a 2D-racing game.
+Movement.cs reads players' key input.
+Vehicle.cs defines how vehicles move in the game and how to detect collisions.
+Player.cs is responsible for player's status and positions in the game.

-Store.cs is a script to load elements for building a store page.
+Store.cs is a script for building a store menu in the game through loading specific elements.